AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/faq.md

 ...yes, but I can only wish you luck.
 This thing is *far* from simple to get everything working, requiring you to know the ins-and-outs of most of the libraries I use.[^6] It can be a mess, and gathering the databases and servers needed even more so.
 There's also not much room for simplification here.
 If you do want to continue, it's best if you have a decent understanding at Python, PostgreSQL, Redis, and Sentry.io before trying this.

-For the Xbox/Realm related parts, [this Xbox API library](https://github.com/OpenXbox/xbox-webapi-python)'s little introduction section (up to "Dependencies") should tell you the first steps of what to do - [this little script](https://github.com/AstreaTSS/RealmsPlayerlistBot/blob/main/xbox_authenticate.py) included in the source code of the bot can do the rest (once you install dependecies for the bot).
+For the Xbox/Realm related parts, [my custom Xbox/Bedrock Realms library](https://github.com/AstreaTSS/elytra-ms)'s little introduction section (up to "Dependencies") should tell you what to do (worth noting that the oauth file you get from `elytra-authenticate` needs to be named `tokens.json` for backwards compatibility).
 In general, everything the bot uses can be gotten for free in some way, shape, or form.[^7]

 Little support will be given for self-hosters (not trying to sound cruel, but it takes away at my time.
 That being said, if you know what you're doing, I can help you with troubleshooting).
 I *do* plan on making a guide on how to host it eventually though.